 Now that your baby probably sits steadily without support, playing in a sandbox can be great fun.
 Here are some tips for having fun at the playground.

-Some sort of steady rider can also be fun.
-It needs to be quite low, through.
+- Some sort of steady rider can also be fun.
+It needs to be quite low, though.
+Here is a super cute one, that doubles as a rocking horse.
 Most riders are for older children.

-Books with simple stories begin to be fun at this age.
-Try one with a simply story about something is familiar to your baby.
+- Books with simple stories begin to be fun at this age.
+Try one with a simple story about something that is familiar to your baby.

-A bucket and spade to use in the sandbox is useful.
-It nothing else, the spade can be used to smash mom and dad with...
+- A bucket and spade to use in the sandbox are useful.
+If nothing else, the spade can be used to smash mom and dad with.

 Here you can see 11-month-old babies in action and learn more about the development to expect.